concourse/concourse/.github/pull_request_template.md

 <!--
 Hi there!
 Thanks for submitting a pull request to Concourse!

+Please ensure your PR title is appropriate because it will be used to generate the release note.

 To help us review your PR, please fill in the following information.
 -->